ranchodeluxe/osm-export-ops/README.md

     $ cd osm-export-ops/
     $ vagrant up
     ```
-0. When provisioning finishes the `osm-export-tool2` repository should be inside `dev/` so you can edit the files locally:
+0. When provisioning finishes the `osm-export-tool2` repository should be inside `dev/` so you can edit the files locally

 0. Run the Django development server as described in `osm-export-tool2` docs.
 In the future this will be setup with Apache: